scikit-learn-contrib/hiclass/README.md

 We are a small team on a mission to democratize hierarchical classification, and we'll take all the help we can get!
 If you'd like to get involved, here's information on [contribution guidelines and how to test the code locally](https://github.com/mirand863/hiclass/blob/main/CONTRIBUTING.md).

+You can contribute in multiple ways, e.g., reporting bugs, writing or translating documentation, reviewing or refactoring code, implementing features, etc.

 ## Getting the latest updates

 If you'd like to get updates when we release new versions, please click on the "Watch" button on the top and select "Releases only".
 Github will then send you notifications along with a changelog with each new release.